PetreVane/FireChat2/README.md

 # FireChat2
-Simple iOS app which uses FireBase as backend
+Simple iOS chat app which uses FireBase as backend

 This project is built using: